 Things to bear in mind

-This video is made by Volkswagen Financial Services and clearly explains how an HP plan works.
+This video clearly explains how an HP plan works.
 Take a look!

 This is a way of leasing a vehicle without having to own it.
 At the end of the agreement you can hand back the car as long as you have serviced and maintained it in line with your agreement.
 This is a less common way of financing your car, but do ask the showroom for details.
 Main things to think about are:

-This video is made by Volkswagen Financial Services and clearly explains how a PCH plan works.
+This video clearly explains how a PCH plan works.
 Take a look!

 Finally, here is one more video that may help explain dealership finance versus personal loans.